 • Students build a foundation for advanced technology learning

-High-demand topics such as computer networking basics, network security fundamentals, data communication concepts, and IP addressing explanation are closely tied to this knowledge area.
+High-demand topics such as computer networking basics, network security fundamentals, data communication concepts, and IP addressing explanation are closely related to this field.

 Networking also solves practical problems, including: